hyperwatch/express-logger/README.md

 ### Using the Websocket protocol

-On Access Watch side, make sure you have an HTTP input that parse logs in the JSON standard format.
+On Access Watch side, make sure you have a WebSocket input that parse logs in the JSON standard format.

 ```
 const express = require('express')